PratheekTuppad/Dmart-application-using-selenium/README.md

 ├── pythonProject17/
 ├── ... (your other files)
 🔄 Customization
-You can update this README to describe:

-What your app does in detail

-Any installation steps

-How to run tests

-Screenshots if you want to show your UI

 ✨ Contribution
 Feel free to fork this repository and contribute via Pull Requests.